High-Frequency Trading: Pros & Cons

 Disadvantages of HFTs

-Lesser known: Because financial professionals, regulators, and some investors don’t know much about high-frequency trading, it is regarded by many as a contentious activity.
+Lesser known: Financial professionals, regulators, and some investors know little about high-frequency trading, leading many to regard it as a contentious activity.

 High Sharpe Ratio: HFT builds up a small quantity of capital and holds it for a brief time before liquidating because they don’t hold their portfolios overnight.
 As a result, the risk-reward ratio, or Sharpe Ratio, is very high.

-Ghost liquidity: HFT’s detractors contend that because the assets are only held for a few seconds, the liquidity produced is not genuine.
-The asset is traded several times before an investor can even purchase it.
+Ghost liquidity: HFT’s detractors contend that because they hold assets for only a few seconds, the liquidity HFT produces is not genuine.
+High-frequency traders trade the asset several times before an investor can even purchase it.

 Unfair to little players: Large financial institutions typically engage in high-frequency trading, and they frequently make money off of smaller institutions and market participants.